 • Artist may be a degree-seeking graduate student.
 All other students are ineligible.

-• Artist must be available for a studio visit with the jurors on July 31 and August 1, 2023.
+• Artist must be available for a studio visit with the jurors at the designated time, which is announced in advance.
 Alternative spaces may be arranged if artist does not have a studio.
 The jurors will choose ten semi-finalists to receive these visits.
 Visits must be in-person, not by phone or video.

 Resources